 Nicholas David Offerman (1970-) is an actor, producer, and comedian, most popularly known for his role in Parks and Recreation.

-Offerman was nominated for numerous awards during his run of the show, and is still mainly recognized as his character, Ron Swanson, to this day.
+Offerman was nominated for numerous awards during his run on the show and is still mainly recognized as his character, Ron Swanson, to this day.

 Offerman has sported a mustache throughout his acting career, although it was not always as big and iconic as we know it to be nowadays.